 How much does the TypeWell training course cost?

-The current prices for all of our courses are listed on the pricing page.
-The registration fee for the Basic Skills and Refresher Courses include the interactive course software, free tech support, and regular guidance and feedback from a team of experienced teachers.
+The current prices for our courses are listed on the pricing page.
+The fee for the Basic Skills and Refresher Courses include the interactive course software, free tech support, and regular guidance and feedback from a team of experienced teachers.

-The Basic Skills Course Course tuition must be paid by a current or potential employer, known as a "sponsor."
+In most cases, the course fee for the Basic Skills Course must be paid by a current or potential employer, known as a "sponsor."
 In the educational setting, TypeWell candidates are usually sponsored by a Disability Support department at a school or university.
 Candidates may also be sponsored by agencies, which in turn contract with schools, businesses, and organizations to provide communication access for their students, employees, and other clients.

-Former transcribers who are completing the Refresher Course to renew their service qualification may pay their own way, and are not required to have a sponsor.
+Former transcribers who are completing the Refresher Course to renew their service qualification may pay their own way and are not required to have a sponsor.
+Additionally, individuals who already have related work experience in the field of translation, interpreting, or transcription may not be required to have a sponsor.

 When does the course start?